 What Anderson Cooper's Show About Prescription Addiction Got Wrong About Chronic Pain

-Paul Gileno is the founder and president of the U.S. Pain Foundation.
+Paul Gileno is the founder and former president of the U.S. Pain Foundation.

 The “Anderson Cooper 360” town hall “Prescription Addiction: Made in America,” which aired May 11 on CNN, further stigmatized people with pain.
 I am deeply troubled and disappointed by the one-sided, biased discussion surrounding pain medication that completely disregarded the voices of people living with debilitating pain.